-- In a large roasting pan, toss the beets (skin on) with 1/8 cup of the FBOMB MCT oil, garlic, and thyme; season with salt and pepper to taste.
+- In a large roasting pan, toss the beets (skin on) with 2 tablespoons FBOMB MCT Oil, garlic, and thyme; season with salt and pepper to taste.

-- Cover tightly with foil and roast for about 1 hour and 15 minutes, until the beets are tender.
-Let cool, then peel the beets and cut them into different sized wedges, chunks or slices.
+- Cover tightly with foil and roast for 1 hour and 15 minutes, until the beets are tender.
+Let cool, then peel the beets and cut them into different sized wedges, chunks, or slices.

 - In a medium bowl, whisk the vinegar, shallot/onion, and mustard together, let stand for 10 minutes.

-- Gradually whisk in the remaining MCT oil and season the dressing with sea salt and pepper.
+- Gradually whisk in the remaining MCT oil and season with sea salt and pepper.

 Make the Salad: